fasiha/cjk-2021/README.md

 Notes:

-Image: Murasaki Shikibu finished *The Tale of Genji* circa 1012 CE.
+> Image: woodblock print by Komatsuken in 1765 ([source](https://collections.mfa.org/objects/233977)) of Murasaki Shikibu, who finished *The Tale of Genji* circa 1012 CE.
 Though very popular, the earliest extant manuscript is from more than 200 years later.
 It is likely to have been written in both kanji and hiragana.
-Woodblock print by Komatsuken in 1765.
-[Source](https://collections.mfa.org/objects/233977)

 ### Japanese syllabaries